articaST/pandorafms-wp/README.md

 License: Apache License 2.0
 License URI: https://www.apache.org/licenses/LICENSE-2.0

-== Description ==
+# Description

-Pandora FMS WP is a monitoring plugin for Wordpress.
+Pandora FMS WP is a **monitoring plugin for Wordpress**.
 100% free and OpenSource, no freemium or enterprise version.
 Collect basic information from your Wordpress and allow Pandora FMS to retrieve it remotely using a REST API.
 It also allow to define custom SQL queries to monitor other plugins or do your custom queries and collect from Pandora FMS.

 This plugin has been developed by [Pandora FMS team](https://pandorafms.com "Pandora FMS team").
 Sourcecode is available at [https://github.com/articaST/pandorafms-wp/](https://github.com/articaST/pandorafms-wp/ "https://github.com/articaST/pandorafms-wp/")